INTEGRATED EA 2016, London

 The IEA Conference started out in 2007 as a conference for the burgeoning enterprise architecture activities in government.
 The goal of the conference was to build a community of specialists with a shared belief that enterprise change can only be achieved when business and IT change are in lockstep.
 We attract attendees and speakers from very diverse backgrounds; from engineers to business analysts, CTOs to human factors specialists.
 Our speakers include senior civil servants and military, top academics, consultants and thought leaders from both the management and technical arenas.

-Integrated EA 2016 Conference call for papers out now, click here for details.
+Integrated EA 2016 Conference call for papers is now closed.

 If you would like to receive further communications about the conference or information on exhibiting please email your contact details to penny (at) integrated-ea.com